JonWil91/Lets-Hike/README.md

 ### Code

 * env.py and .gitignore code was taken from Slack and Code Institute online mentors
+* [Template Designer Documentation](https://jinja.palletsprojects.com/en/2.11.x/templates/#sort) was very helpful in overcoming Jinja hurdles

 ## Acknowledgements

- A big thank you to my mentor, Gerry McBride for continued support and positive feedback throughout the project.
-A special thanks as well to all the Code Institute online support team
+ A big thank you to my mentor, Gerry McBride for  support and positive feedback throughout the project.
+A special thanks as well to all the Code Institute online support team for their continued patience and encouragement throughout the project.